 Explore the Visitor Center.

-Walk through the interpretive displays to learn more about the frontier life.
-Also see the 15-minute film.
+Visitors can walk through the interpretive displays to learn more about the frontier life.
+There is also a 15-minute film available.

 Take a self-guided walking tour of the fort.

 Fort Davis is one of the largest and well-preserved western forts.
-Walk around the parade ground to see the majority of the preserved buildings.
+Ringing the parade ground visitors can see the majority of the preserved buildings.
 The bugle bellows over a loud speaker and visitors can imagine the fort with 400 men in the late 1880s.

 Earn a Junior Ranger Badge